NomadPlanIt/fast-transformer/README.md

 ## Basic Usage
 The library uses a compiler to transform a template into a function that can be used to quickly transform a JavaScript object into another object.
-The template is a familiar JSON-like construct that respresents the destination keys and the source values.
+The template is a familiar JSON-like construct that respresents the destination keys and the source.
 A template is compiled into a function that takes the source object as a parameter and will return the transformed object.

     const transformer = require('@nomadplanit/fast-transform');